minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-create-with-login.rst

 .. mc-cmd:: URL
    :required:

-   the :abbr:`FQDN (Fully Qualified Domain Name)` of a MinIO deployment configured for AD/LDAP integration.
+   The :abbr:`FQDN (Fully Qualified Domain Name)` of a MinIO deployment configured for AD/LDAP integration.

    For example: